conormcd/clj-libssh2/doc/Primary-API.md

 The primary public API for this library is the following set of functions:

 - `clj-libssh2.ssh/exec` - Execute a command on the remote host.
+- `clj-libssh2.ssh/scp-from` - SCP a file from the remote host.
+- `clj-libssh2.ssh/scp-to` - SCP a file to the remote host.
 - `clj-libssh2.ssh/with-session` - A convenience macro for managing sessions.

 If there are any breaking changes to the above-named functions after version